acheong08/ChatGPT/README.md

 # Base model API

-> ## Update 2 2023/02/08: After a brief downtime, the model is available once again.
+> ## Update2 2023/02/08: After a brief downtime, the model is available once again.

 Free, browserless, and without rate limits.
 Uses an outdated base model for ChatGPT.